JJ/TPF-Grant/Final.md

 ## Creating an entry page with a tutorial for complete beginners with very little or no knowledge of programming, with the intent of providing a good landing page for the language

-I couldn't find a way to do this, and besides, there are very good pages that do that, like [Perl 6 Intro](https://perl6intro.com).
+I could not find a way to do this, and besides, there are very good pages that do that, like [Perl 6 Intro](https://perl6intro.com).
 I did create an